-Death Of Two-Week-Old Baby Found Off Florida Coast Ruled A Homicide
+Death Of 2-Week-Old Baby Found Off Florida Coast Ruled A Homicide

-The death of a newborn girl rocked the Florida coast after she was discovered floating in the Boynton Beach inlet, on the Atlantic Ocean side, by an off-duty firefighter back in June 2018, according to WFLA.
-Today, in a news conference given by the Palm Beach County Sheriff’s Office, the case of the newborn girl was ruled a homicide.
+The death of a newborn girl rocked the Florida coast after she was discovered floating in the Boynton Beach inlet on the Atlantic Ocean side by an off-duty firefighter back in June 2018, according to WFLA.
+Today, in a news conference given by the Palm Beach County Sheriff’s Office, per WPTV, the case of the newborn girl was ruled a homicide.

-The medical examiner has ruled the death of the two-week-old girl, dubbed “Baby June,” a homicide, but further details are unknown at this time.
+The medical examiner has ruled the death of the 2-week-old girl, dubbed “Baby June,” a homicide, but further details are unknown at this time.
 Initial investigation by the Special Victims Unit showed no marks on the baby, except a heel-prick in the foot.
 The umbilical cord had been cut and clipped in a professional manner, leading investigators to believe the baby girl had been born in a hospital or some other medical facility.

 An all-out, multi-department effort was launched in order to find out the identity of Baby June.
 All live births in Palm Beach and Broward Counties in the date range the police believe Baby June was born have been checked out.
 Roughly 700 babies were checked on visually.
 The massive effort did not lead to any new information.